-Senior Fellow at the Institute of Statecraft, London, and Senior Non-Resident, Global Energy Center, Atlantic Council, Washington, D.C.
+Senior Fellow at the Institute of Statecraft, London, specializing in antitrust, trade and energy law and policy issues.

-Alan Riley is a Senior Associate Fellow of Energy Strategy and Energy Security European Union at The Institute for Statecraft and a Non-Resident Senior Fellow at the Atlantic Council, Washington DC.
+Alan Riley is a Senior Associate Fellow of Energy Strategy and Energy Security European Union at The Institute for Statecraft in London, and specializes in antitrust, trade and energy law and policy issues.

-He previously held a chair in international commercial law at the City Law School, Grays Inn, part of City University, London from 2007-2015.
-Prior to that he held a number of academic appointments in London, Nottingham and Edinburgh.
-He has written extensively over the last two decades on antitrust, trade and energy issues.
+From 2007 to 2015, Mr. Riley held a chair in international commercial law at the City Law School, Grays Inn, part of City University, London.
+Prior to that, he held a number of academic appointments in London, Nottingham and Edinburgh.

-He is chair of the Competition Law Scholars Forum (clasf) and co-editor of the Competition Law Review.
-He holds a PhD from the Europa Institute, Edinburgh University, and qualified in 1991 as an English solicitor.
+Alan is also chair of the Competition Law Scholars Forum (clasf) and co-editor of the Competition Law Review.
+He holds a PhD from the Europa Institute, Edinburgh University and qualified in 1991 as an English solicitor.

-He also specialises in energy law, particularly in relation to the market and strategic questions in relation to pipeline gas and LNG.
+He also specializes in energy law, particularly in relation to the market and strategic questions in relation to pipeline gas and LNG.